-A Closer Look at this Skill Proficiency Rating System
+A Closer Look at This Skill Proficiency Rating System

 The Dreyfus Model of Acquisition examines the mental activities involved in directed skill acquisition.
 Through instruction and experience, a learner goes through five developmental stages.
-In order to achieve advancement in any skill or procedure, a systematic progression must take place that moves from abstract to more concrete experiences.
+In order to achieve advancement in any skill or procedure, a systematic progression must occur that moves from abstract to more concrete experiences.
 Growth occurs at each stage of development that changes the learner’s ways of seeing the task environment.

-This model of skill acquisition can be used to assess the level of development of competencies and skills as new learning and growth takes place.
+This model of skill acquisition can be used to assess the level of development of competencies and skills as new learning and growth occur.
 People learn from direct instruction and practice.
 The Dreyfus model assumes that the longer one practices, the more competent he or she becomes at a job or task.
 Each stage requires time and practice.
 Regardless of the job or industry, it is important for every student to first follow direct rules and guidelines to learn a task.
-Then with experience, he or she will move from being proficient to an expert.
+Then with experience, he or she will move from proficient to expert.
 So the more experience an individual has with a task, the less dependent they become on rules and guidelines to complete the task.
-This shift towards automatic processing frees the learner up to engage in a parallel task.
+This shift towards automatic processing frees the learner to engage in a parallel task.

 What are the five developmental stages of the Dreyfus Model?

-CABEM’s Competency Manager makes it easy for any size organization to systemically plan for training and assessing competency, by applying a standard numerical proficiency rating system based on the Dreyfus Model’s five developmental stages:
+CABEM’s Competency Manager makes it easy for any size organization to systemically plan for training and assessing competency by applying a standard numerical proficiency rating system based on the Dreyfus Model’s five developmental stages:

 1 – Novice